-The 37 State University of New York (SUNY) and City University of New York (CUNY) community colleges have set aside October 3 to send a simple message: Students who complete an associate degree have better prospects for jobs, scholarships and transfer to four-year schools.
+The 37 State University of New York (SUNY) and City University of New York (CUNY) community colleges have joined forces to send a simple message: Students who complete an associate degree have better prospects for jobs, scholarships and transfer to four-year schools.

 Why should I complete my degree?

 - Higher lifetime earnings: Students who complete an associate degree can expect to earn $400,000 more in a lifetime than a high school graduate.
 Go on to earn your bachelor’s and the figure is even higher: $900,000.